Twists & Turns

 A curved stairlift is an ideal solution for, a staircase with twists and turns, quarter or half-landings, winder (fan) steps or where there is restricted access in the hallway or on the landing.
 We can even provide a stairlift for a spiral staircase.
 View our stairlift staircase layout examples below to see just a few of the possible curved stairlift options.

 A curved stairlift can be designed to return around both top and bottom newel posts which not only provides greater safety for getting on and off the stairlift but also frees up the staircase if you or others wish to use the stairs.
 Wherever the stairlift starts or finishes, the small footprint, slimline foldable chair ensures the stairlift is not an obstacle to be navigated.
+Often considered the heavy duty stairlift, stair users will find the curved stairlifts much more beneficial for mobility, and can even be accompanied with a stair rail.

 Would you like a free consultation?